joelouthan/theologic.us/content/posts/study-genesis/study-genesis05.md

 season: "2021"
 number: "0819"
 duration: "0:19:45"
-short_description: "The gospel was always the plan.
+description: "The gospel was always the plan.
 It is still always the plan.
 Everything that God is, it would be well within his rights to do as he please: wipe the earth and start over (Genesis 6) or wipe a nation and start over (Exodus 33).
 He can do whatever he wants and he does as he pleased."
 mp3:
     asset_link: "2021-08-19-study-genesis5.mp3"
     length: "28933779"